Student support over the summer

 Careers

-During the summer break, the Careers Service is available to support you and in-person (on limited dates).
+During the summer break, the Careers Service is available to support you .

-During the summer break, the Careers Service is available to support you online – book Zoom , pop along to an or email the team at careers.info@manchester.ac.uk.
-Our and are available even when our service is closed.
+During the summer break, the Careers Service is available to support you online – book , come along to a or email the team at careers.info@manchester.ac.uk.
+Our and are available even when our desk is closed.

-Our drop-in desk in the Atrium at University Place will be open from 1pm to 3pm on the following dates:
+Our drop-in desk in the Atrium at University Place will be closed after Wednesday, 10 June.

-If you're applying for part-time jobs, graduate schemes, internships, or placements over the summer, take a look at our support, which covers everything from CVs and cover letters to assessment centres and interviews.
+If you're applying for part-time jobs, graduate schemes, internships, or placements over the summer, take a look at our , which covers everything from CVs and cover letters to assessment centres and interviews.

-Whether you want to practice interviewing, get your CV checked, or prepare for graduate scheme assessments, we have plenty of to help you learn at your own speed, whenever and wherever you want.
+Whether you want to practice interviewing, get your CV checked, or prepare for graduate scheme assessments, we have plenty of to help you learn at your own pace, whenever and wherever you want.

 Staying active

-If you're staying on campus over summer, check out our workout videos and sports centre opening hours below:
+We have plenty of ways for you to keep active over the break. for a full list of suggestions.
+If you're staying on campus over the summer, check out our workout videos and sports centre opening hours below:

 If you're keen to work out at home over the break, UoM Sport have got you covered.
 Browse their , which cover all levels of ability.